 3. Phone Scams – Con artists sometimes impersonate IRS agents and threaten arrests, deportation, and other unpleasant outcomes unless a bill is paid immediately over the phone.
 No matter what horrible things you think about our tax system, the IRS does not do business this way.
 Never give out your personal information over the phone unless you initiated the call and are sure you are dealing with a real IRS agent.

 4. Preparation Fraud – Some tax preparers bend the rules in order to get you the highest refund possible.
 Unfortunately, once you sign and file the return, you are responsible for any errors.
 If you choose to have others do your taxes, be sure to use a reputable tax preparer.
+"The number one thing is finding someone who is honest and has integrity," advises Betterment Head of Tax Eric Bronnenkant.
+"It's someone whom you're trusting with all of your personal financial information, so that provision shouldn't be taken lightly."

 6. Inflated Refunds – Anyone who promises you a big refund without looking at your records first should be avoided.
 If it sounds too good to be true, guess what?
 It is.